neo4j/docs-maven-plugin/readme.txt

    -->
 </plugin>

-Probably execution from the pom.xml works, haven't tried yet.
+Configuring execution from the pom.xml doesn't work yet.

-Now there's two new commands you can use:
+There's two new commands you can use:

 mvn docs:assembly
 - creates the docs.jar